jan-dh/md-blog/src/pages/working-with-babel-7-and-webpack/index.md

 intro: "With the recent release of Babel 7, it's the perfect time to really get to know it.
 A post on what Babel is, what it does and how to use it."
 ---

-*__Important__: Babel 7.4 that released on 19/3/2019 introduced some breaking changes.
-I will update this article to reflect those changes, but until then: if you want to follow along with the article, use babel 7.3.
-The core concepts of the article still apply, only some minor changes I have to adjust*
+*__Important__: If you are using Babel 7.4, make sure to check out the post [Updating to Babel 7.4](https://www.thebasement.be/updating-to-babel-7.4/) on some of the breaking changes*

 In this post we'll set up a project with Webpack and Babel 7.
 You'll learn the basics of Babel and some cool features of what it can do with your code.